The village of Gambatesa is in central southern Italy, in the southeast corner of Molise, on its border with Puglia.

 Note 2: The tratturo was a wide grassy path that shepherds once used to herd sheep and cattle between the highlands of Abruzzo and the plain of Puglia (transhumance), an ancient path that shaped the history of the region.
 [See The Sheep Migration Trails of Molise.]
 [Back]

 Note 3: For Donna Elena something important was missing from Christmas without the visit of the zampognari.
 They were a Christmas "image" in the way that the Christmas tree and Advent Calendars are Christmas images for northern Europeans.
-For example, when Karol Wojtyla came to the Vatican from Poland to be Pope John Paul II, he added a Christmas tree to the traditional Italian presepio in St. Peter's Square.
-[Back]
+When Karol Wojtyla came to the Vatican from Poland to be Pope John Paul II, he was the first to have a Christmas tree placed beside the traditional Italian presepio in St. Peter's Square.
+This was in 1982.

 Note 4: Alto Molise is the mountain area in the southwest of Molise called "Matese".
 Molise's town of Campitello Matese lies at 4,687 feet above sea level.
 [See this relief map of the mountain ranges of Abruzzo and Molise; if you draw a straight line from Naples to Termoli, the first mountain range you run into is the Matese.]